YavorMarkov/Efficient-EKS-Load-Balanced-Deployment/README.md

 2. **Define the cluster configuration**

   For this cluster, we are using a cluster.yaml file to define our cluster setup.You can find this file in the main project directory.
+  The process of forming a cluster might take some time, potentially up to half an hour.
+Once it's done, a notification similar to this will appear.

 3. **Verify the creation of the EKS Cluster**